I should have known.

 Belichick had remained silent on the matter when other notable coaches and owners like Brad Stevens, Gregg Popovich, and Wyc Grousbeck had spoken out publicly.
 The Patriots had released a statement, but we heard not a word from the Hoodie.
 His players were another story.

 Mike Giardi of NFL Network reported that the coach held an extensive session with his team regarding the matter.
 Patriot captain Matthew Slater told Phil Perry on The Next Pats Podcast that his coach, “has a healthy understanding of the situation and the times we’re living in.
-I think he’s done of good job of trying to listen, trying to learn from his players and try to navigate this as best he can.”
+I think he’s done a good job of trying to listen, trying to learn from his players and trying to navigate this as best he can.”

 Download the MyTeams app for the latest Patriots news and analysis